aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer global update
 ```

-These commands preform the following:

-Reads composer.json

-Removes installed packages that are no more required in composer.json (if the package was removed from composer.json or its version was changed )

-Checks the availability of the latest versions of your required packages

-Installs the latest versions of your packages, as restricted by the package version in the composer.json file, by downloading the package files into the vendor directory. (see section on package versioning scheme below in the Composer.json structure section).

-Updates composer.lock to store the installed packages version by writing all of the packages and the exact versions of them that it downloaded to the composer.lock file, locking the project to those specific versions
+The global update uses the composer.json and composer.lock and vendor directory in the ~/.composer directory.

+The update command updates the composer.lock file based on manual changes to composer.json (added, removed or version modified packages in the require or require-dev sections).
+It also updates the package versions in composer.lock, if the package has an updated version in the package repository that satisfies the package version constraint specified in composer.json.
+It then installs into the vendor directory, the added or new version packages and removes the removed and old version packages based on the specific package versions in updated composer.lock file.

 ## installing packages

-To install or reinstall packages using the composer.json file, run the following command:
+Run the install command to install the specific versions of packages specified in the composer.lock file into the vendor directory:

 ```bash
 composer install
 ```

-To install or reinstall packages globally using the global composer.json in the ~/.composer directory use the global subcommand:
+To install or reinstall packages globally use the global modifier.

 ```bash
 composer global install
 ```

+The global install uses the composer.json and composer.lock and vendor directory in the ~/.composer directory.

-These command perform the following steps:
+> The install command uses the

-Checks if composer.lock file exists

-if it does not exist, runs the `composer update` command to create generate the composer.lock file as mentioned in previous section.

-Reads the composer.lock file

-Installs the versions of the packages specified in the composer.lock file

 ## Composer install Options for production builds